Skip to content

 This combination of file images shows from left, Republican Pennsylvania Senate candidate David McCormick, left, in Pittsburgh, on Sept.
 21, 2023, and opponent, Sen. Bob Casey, D-Pa., in Chicago, on Aug.
 22, 2024.Read moreAP Photo Gene J. Puskar, left; and AP Photo Paul Sancya, File / AP

-While Casey held a lead for much of the campaign, the race tightened in the final days, with observers seeing it as a toss-up as voters head to the polls.
+While Casey held a polling lead for much of the campaign, the race tightened in the final days.

-Casey, a mild-mannered centrist whose father was a Pennsylvania governor, is seeking a fourth six-year term.
-McCormick, a West Point graduate and Gulf War veteran, is a former hedge fund CEO who benefited from tens of millions in spending from a super PAC funded by finance industry billionaires.
+A McCormick victory would dislodge a three-term incumbent with extraordinary name recognition.
+Casey’s father was a Pennsylvania governor, and Casey, a mild-mannered centrist, has served in public office in Pennsylvania since 1996.
+McCormick, a West Point graduate and Gulf War veteran, is a former hedge fund chief executive who benefited from tens of millions in spending from a super PAC funded by finance industry billionaires.

-While the race may not determine control of the Senate, given that Republicans are likely to pick up seats in West Virginia and Montana, it could play a major role in determining the strength of the GOP’s expected majority.
+While the race will not determine control of the Senate, given that Republicans have picked up seats in West Virginia and Ohio, it could play a major role in determining the strength of the GOP’s expected majority.
 If Casey and a handful of other Democratic incumbents survive, Republicans will have little margin for defections in the upper chamber over the next two years.

 » READ MORE: Polls open in Pennsylvania; what high in-person turnout could mean for reporting results